AppertaFoundation/openeyes/README.FRONTEND.md

 ### Developing Sass

 Run `grunt watch` in the root of the project to auto-compile the css when a sass file changes.

+Use the livereload chrome extension to automatically reload the page when the CSS is re-compiled.

 ## TODO